Stephan-Hartig/blackthorn-assessment/README.md

 ## Benchmarks

 ##### Apache Benchmark
-On a static URL, Apache benchmark puts this at about 250 requests per second on Heroku.
-On a local machine this was about 2000 requests per second.
+On a static URL, Apache benchmark puts this at ~250 requests per second on Heroku.
+On a local machine this will be wildly different (~2000 rps).
 Of course, real world requests are more varying, and thus not everything will be available cached.

 ##### Locust
 Run `$ npm bench` to test.
 This requires Python  and its corresponding Locust package to run.
 After running that command, go to `localhost:8089` in a web browser to access the load-test interface.
+The results should still be ~250 rps.

 [api]: ./docs/frontend/api.md